Duugu/wow_menu/readme ENGLISH.txt

 	- add server type to server names

 Release notes:
+	2.14
+		- Updated the server list for EU EN.

 	2.13
 		- Updated the regions and server lists to reflect the recent server changes.
 Switching server is working again.